-Table 6.4.1.1.1..2-1 Type: deliveryPolicy

-6.4.1.1.1.3 Message Retainment Policy
+6.4.2.1.1.4 Message Retainment Policy

 When a message is published, the M2M Service Layer, using the resources of the underlying Broker, attempts to retain messages according to a retainment policy.
 Retainment of messages permits AEs that are subscribed to the publication resource but not connected to the underlying Broker to receive messages, up to the retainLimit once the AE connects to the Broker.
 The message retainment policy is defined in the retainmentPolicy type.

+Table 6.4.2.1.1.4-1: Type: retainmentPolicy